-- Diversity: Keywords should be placed in more than body content, for example; image alt text
+- Diversity: Keywords should be placed in more than body content, for example; image alt text.

-- Moderation: Keywords should not be used more than 15 times throughout a page
+- Moderation: Keywords should not be used more than 15 times throughout a page.

-- Natural Integration: Keywords should be present but within the natural flow of the content
+- Natural Integration: Keywords should be present but within the natural flow of the content.

-- Synonyms: Instead of overusing a keyword, occasionally use synonyms in its place to improve readability
+- Synonyms: Instead of overusing a keyword, occasionally use synonyms in its place to improve readability.

+If you find yourself wondering “What keywords does my site rank for?” then you aren’t alone.
 Integration and moderation illustrate the manner by which keywords should be implemented into on-page content, but they fail to detail the precise location(s) for ideal placement.
 Plumbing Webmasters’ on-page optimization services adhere explicitly to Google’s quality guidelines.
 Too often, plumbers place keywords only within paragraph content when there are a variety of areas in which to disperse keywords efficiently.
 Some of them include:

-- Header Tags: We recommend the use of primary keywords in H1 and secondary keywords in H2/H3
+- Header Tags: We recommend the use of primary keywords in H1 and secondary keywords in H2/H3.

-- Image Alt Text: Try to get the keyword in the image alt text
+- Image Alt Text: Try to get the keyword in the image alt text.

-- Meta Descriptions: It’s ideal to use the keyword once within the meta description
+- Meta Descriptions: It’s ideal to use the keyword once within the meta description.

-- Title Tags: We recommend placing a keyword within the title
+- Title Tags: We recommend placing a keyword within the title.

 Though you’ll want to refrain from oversaturating paragraph (body) content with redundant keywords, it’s ideal to have at least one instance of the term or phrase present.
 Plumbing Webmasters’ uses WordPress to manage content for each of our clients’ websites, allowing us to conveniently place target keywords in each of the areas discussed.
 Making use of high volume terms on a web page without compromising its readability is the balance every content marketer works to strike.
 Our goal is to have your website ranking for relevant keywords as soon as possible.